gggeek/db-3v4l/doc/FAQ.md

 ## FAQ

+- Q: when I start the stack, can I make it run just a subset of the available databases?
+I am not interested in technology xxx and running db3v4l takes up too much cpu/ram/disk!
+A: sure.
+The simplest way to do it is to either start only the databases from a given set of vendors, or exclude the databases from a given set of vendors.
+  Example usages:

+      export COMPOSE_ONLY_VENDORS=mysql,mariadb,percona
+      ./bin/dbstack start

+      export COMPOSE_EXCEPT_VENDORS=oracle,mssql
+      ./bin/dbstack start

 - Q: can I customize the configuration of the databases?
 A: Yes, there is one config file for each db that you can edit, in `docker/config`.
 If you change them, you need to restart the docker containers for the settings to take effect, but there is no need to rebuild them